yugabyte/yugabyte-db/docs/content/preview/integrations/atlas-ycql.md

     weight: 571
 type: docs
 ---
+[Apache Atlas](https://atlas.apache.org/) is an enterprise-scale open data management service which provides governance for Hadoop and the entire enterprise data ecosystem.

-Solr is needed as an indexing backend to run Apache Atlas.
-I will clarify this in the document as well.
+[Solr](https://solr.apache.org/) is an open-source indexing platform that serves as an indexing backend to run Apache Atlas.

-This tutorial describes how to set up Apache Atlas to work with YugabyteDB and run the quick start provided by it.
+This tutorial describes how to set up Apache Atlas with YugabyteDB and run the quick start provided by the Atlas service.

 ## Prerequisites